Flack27/Runeterra/4 - Sessions/Session 2.md

 ### Opening - Roderick's Relief

 > **RODERICK:** "You've returned!
-Thank the ancestors.
 Matthias said you probably died, but I had faith.
 Come, come - tell me everything.
 Is the mine intact?
 The marble veins - they weren't damaged?"

 _He's already gestured for servants to bring refreshments, but his anxiety about the marble is palpable._